 The “basic” E*Trade web platform might be more suitable for beginning-to-intermediate traders and investors, but that doesn’t mean it’s short on features.

 E*Trade’s main web platform includes everything you need to keep up to date on your portfolio, including real-time quotes, charts, market commentary, and stock news.
-The latter includes free access to Thomson Reuters and TipRanks research.
-Meanwhile, you’ll have ample tools at your disposal, including stock, mutual fund, bond, and ETF screeners; trade optimizers; backtesters; and more.
+The latter includes free access to Bloomberg TV, Thomson Reuters, and TipRanks research.
+Meanwhile, you’ll have ample research tools at your disposal, including stock, mutual fund, bond, and ETF screeners; trade optimizers; backtesters; and more.

 E*Trade also touts its educational resources, which includes articles, videos, and classes, as well as monthly webinars and live events.
-But we will note that its educational content is difficult to sort through.
+While we wish the educational content were a bit easier to sort through, it’s a high-quality collection that will benefit investors who want to learn along the way.

 6. SoFi Invest (Best for Personal Finance-Focused Investors)